L0oter1/cse15l-lab-reports/Lab Report 1.md

 <img width="243" alt="image" src="https://github.com/L0oter1/cse15l-lab-reports/assets/147905421/4b826063-971b-40f6-a7f3-3acd72f70cf7">

 We first started off with `pwd` which shows that our working directory is /home/.
 With that after we used `cd` which did not give an output.
 Afterwards, we check our working directory and see that there is no change.
-This is to be expected because we did not put in an argument for cd.
+This is to be expected because we did not put in an argument for cd therefore this does not give an error.

 <img width="378" alt="image" src="https://github.com/L0oter1/cse15l-lab-reports/assets/147905421/fe449035-dbbe-4b7d-ac6a-de214195a129">

 Another use of `cd` is to go directory back to the home directory.
 As seen in this screenshot, when I use `pwd`, we are at /home/lecture1 but when we use `cd` again, we see that we are now in the /home/ directory.
+This is also not an error because one of the uses of `cd` is to be used to go directly to the home directory.

 ## **Directory as Argument**

 <img width="268" alt="image" src="https://github.com/L0oter1/cse15l-lab-reports/assets/147905421/7071f8ff-7f41-4d13-983c-0294f6be96bb">

 Once again `pwd` shows that that we are at /home/.
 Afterwards, we use `cd lecture1` as lecture1 is our directory and in doing so, we change our working directory once we print out our directory once more.
 We now see that our working directory is at /home/lecture1.
+This is not an error because the `cd` command is intended to be a directory which you move into and this is what `cd` did.

 ## **File as Argument**

 <img width="429" alt="image" src="https://github.com/L0oter1/cse15l-lab-reports/assets/147905421/b5ffd9d1-a32f-4df7-83a9-8e863fd7ec3f">

 When using `pwd`, we see we are at the directory of /lecture1/messages.
 When we use `cd en-us.txt`, we are putting in the file en-us.txt as the argument for `cd` and we get the output: *bash: cd: en-us.txt: Not a directory*.
 This happens because `cd` stands for change directory so when you choose a file as an argument, `cd` will let you know that it is wrong as you can't change your directory into a file.
+This gives us an error message displaying that what we used as an argument is not the correct use of cd.

 # `ls`